 This year I have been pretty much in the latter category, drawing inspiration from things, events, happenings in the immediate environment.
 As it happens, early in the month I attended three events that have had a huge impact on my April writing.
 The first one was a writing salon at a local art gallery, a short, three hour “class,” that looked at one piece of art from various perspectives and encouraged attendees to write about the experience.
 The second was a poetry reading at a local library by three sonnet writers, who read and spoke about the “sonnet” craft.
 The third was a lunch time exhibition talk about a single piece of art, which became the basis for my daily poetry submissions.

-OK.
-Here is the thing about a corona.
+A technical aspect of the corona.
 The final line of each poem becomes the first line of each succeeding poem, and the first line of the first, the final line of the last.
-Additionally, I tried as closely as possible to make each final line align with a line from the actual original poetry that the art work illustrated.
-Finally, because the example I saw in exhibition was the illustration for the final poem in the series, I worked my way through the original poems from back to front, giving the whole thing a slightly different twist.
+Additionally, I tried as closely as possible to make each final line align with a line from the actual original Johnson poetry that the art work illustrated.
+Finally, because the example of the Douglas illustration I saw in exhibition was the illustration for the final poem in the series, I worked my way through the original poems from back to front, giving the whole thing a slightly different twist.

 Enough chat.
-I have posted the whole crown of sonnets on my poetry blog here.
+I have posted the whole crown of sonnets on my poetry blog.
 Please check it out and let me know what you think.